cypherpunk-academy/michaelschmidt.berlin/content/en/blog/iris.md

   schools, setting up the world's best children's retreat in Ängelsberg in Sweden, among other things with a "Garden of Epicurus".
-She speaks to people out of the "atmosphere", a world invisible to most of us, full of thoughts, images, currents, feelings, which surrounds us all and which she called the "real world" as a child, as opposed to the ordinary one we all know.
+She speaks to people out of the "atmosphere", a world invisible to most of us, full of thoughts, images, currents, feelings, which surrounds us all and which as a child she called the "real world", as opposed to the ordinary one we all know.
 She is also a best-selling author, and, perhaps the most important reason why her communication courses are so exciting: She decided as a 12-year-old girl to learn everything there is to learn about communication.
 And she has done it